PaulKinlan/paul.kinlan.me/content/en/2021-05-10-images-are-still-too-hard.markdown

 Coincidentally around the same time, Ben Galbraith mentioned too me that he was looking for the canonical guidance on how to put an image on the page.
 Admittedly, I scoffed "It's just an img element innit?", but I bit and had a look.

-I don't think I am out of touch with web development, but I certainly missed a trick to feel the pain of the ecosystem with images.
-On one hand Google is telling you to meet your Core Web Vitals, but on the other hand the tooling is an absolute massive pain.
+I don't think I am out of touch with web development, but I certainly missed a trick to feel the pain the ecosystem has with images.
+On one hand Google is telling you to meet your Core Web Vitals and you must fix your images, but on the other hand the tooling is an absolute massive pain.

 [Squoosh](https://squoosh.app) helps you compress and validate that an image will look good; our guides on [web.dev](https://web.dev/tags/images/) give you some concrete advice, but where do you start?

 The modern image has gone from a simple `<img>` element, to requiring the author to think about the size of the image (in bytes); the size of the image (in resolution) for the target density; The codec being used (remembering the days of JPEG unless you want transparency) because support isn't even across the web; should the image be lazy loaded and pre-fetched?

 It's complex.
 Very complex.
-Which is why I think people keep it simple.
-It's not clear how all of the above work benefits the user.
+You have to be an expert to get an image correct, and it's not actually clear the value an optimized image has.
+Which is why I think people keep it simple and don't bother.

-I can see why one recommendation is to "just use a CDN".
-I don't think you should have to buy a book just to put an image on the page, I also don't want to complain without helping to fix the situation.
+The complexity of adding images to web pages is why the recommendation to "just use a CDN" is so attractive for the people who can afford it, but it's yet another centralization point and added complexity that you shouldn't have to care about.

-So, during some recent downtime I built a simple tool that can help you for a large number of your image use-cases.
+I'm not sure what the path is out of this other than consistently making the tooling available to developers to do that right thing, with ease...
+So, during some recent downtime I built a prototype tool that creates the HTML for a variety of image codecs and image densities that should work well in a large amount of basic image use-cases.

 https://just-gimme-an-img.vercel.app/